Do you care about the culture of your organization? Are you actively trying to shape or improve it?

 When your company grows, there are more people to keep connected, more to coordinate, and the stakes are higher.
 It's only logical to be more disciplined.

 It may seem like a subtle change from "process" to "discipline", but it can make a big difference in how your team thinks about the changes that are needed.
 Many people dislike "process", but most people agree some level of discipline is helpful.

 Throughout Powerful, Patty McCord shared how Netflix faced various challenges where they leaned into "discipline."
 Rather than succumbing to making more and more rules, they trusted their people and asked tougher questions like:

 - Are expectations being clearly communicated or was misunderstanding a key cause of this?

 - Is this problem created by an outlier who may not be a fit at Netflix?

-- Why someone acting as a responsible adult do this?
+- Would someone acting as a responsible adult do this?

 By challenging themselves with harder questions about the root cause of problems, they avoided having to make tons of bureaucratic-feeling rules and processes.
 This has allowed them to retain excellent people they would have otherwise lost due to frustration over politics and process.

 - Solving problems starts with learning from your team.
 Try asking some of these 150+ One on One Meeting questions when you meet with your team